 FINANCIAL CONNECTION: It is the goal of the OroNaz Finance Team to keep this church family updated on our financial blessing and challenges.
 Through this expanded Financial Connection we will share biblical teachings that direct the decisions made by the CLT and we hope you can find application to your life as well.

-This month we’ll focus on God the Provider.
+This month we’ll focus on the Love of Money.

 Our Pastor, CLT, Treasurer and Finance Team welcomes your questions and feedback.
 Please email the Finance Team at firstname.lastname@example.org to start a conversation.